tulip-control/gr1c/doc/installation.md

 commonly used location for "local" installations.
 This is based on a default installation prefix of `/usr/local`.
 Adjust it by invoking `make` with something like `prefix=/your/new/path`.

+If you want to work with `gr1c` directly from the building directory, then from the same directory where `make` was invoked,

+    $ export PATH=`pwd`:$PATH

 <h2 id="extras">Extras</h2>